fhcrcio/fhcrc.io/software.md

 * Under _Installers_, click the link for the your OSX version's installer to download it.
 * Double-click the downloaded `.dmg` file, then open the RStudio folder that appears on your desktop.
 Drag the RStudio icon into the Applications folder.
 * Once everything is installed, launch RStudio and make sure there are no error messages.

+### tidyverse

+- Open Rstudio.
+- Click the Packages tab in the lower right panel.
+- Click the Install button (upper left corner of the panel).
+In the empty space for Packages, type `tidyverse`.
+The other defaults (Install from CRAN and the Install to Library path) should be ok.
+Make sure the box next to "Install dependencies" is checked, and click Install.
+- If your installation is successful, you should see tidyverse appear in the list below.